sadishihab/docker/README.md

 - Configure Nexus, DigitalOcean Droplet and Docker to be able to push to Docker repository
 - Build and Push Docker image to Docker repository on Nexus

-## Job 7: Docker Compose - Deploy Nexus as Docker container
+## Job 7: Deploy Nexus as Docker container
 #### Job description:

 - Create and Configure Droplet